ozergul/jira-clone-backend-nest/README.md

 <img src="https://i.imgur.com/sQeXIMH.png" />

-This repo is used as backend in this repo: https://github.com/ozergul/jira-clone-frontend-angular
+This repo is used as frontend in this repo: https://github.com/ozergul/jira-clone-frontend-angular

 ## First run